Hiroki39/DS-UA-301-Final-Project/README.md

 ## About this repository

 The main file of this repository is `DS-UA 301 Final Project.ipynb`.
-By running this jupyter cell by cell, one could instantiate the dataset, model, loss function and everything needed to train the model.
+By running this jupyter notebook cell by cell, one could instantiate the dataset, model, loss function and everything needed to train the model.
 Then, a ray tune task will be started to find the best set of hyperparameters for the model.

 The datasets that will be used are not included in the repository so you need to download them.
 The datasets needed are: